infinum/ios-viper-xcode-templates/Documentation/Viper RxModule Guide.md

 ## 1. Generated classes and interfaces

 The module generator tool will generate five files, the same as the non-rx module.
-However, there is an option to generate a formatter which will be covered in a separate guide.
+However, there is an option to generate a Formatter which will be covered in a separate guide.
 All the files shown will be available in the demo project.
 We will generate "RxLogin" (you can set whichever name you want) files and cover them as they are generated in xCode: *RxLoginInterfaces*, *RxLoginPresenter*, *RxLoginViewController*, *RxLoginInteractor* and *RxLoginWireframe*.

-###RxLoginInterfaces
+### RxLoginInterfaces

 ```swift
 protocol RxLoginWireframeInterface: WireframeInterface {